 \section{Conclusion}

 Most existing algorithms for community detection assume non overlapping communities.
 Although they may in principle be used to detect all {\it subcommunities} generated by the various overlaps, this is not sufficient to recover the initial communities due to the combinatorial complexity of the corresponding mapping.
 We have proposed a spectral algorithm, SAAC, that works directly on the overlapping communities, using the specific geometry of the eigenvectors of the adjacency matrix under the SBMO.
 We have proved the consistency of this algorithm under the SBMO, provided each community has some positive fraction of pure nodes and the expected node degree is at least logarithmic, and tested its performance on both simulated and real data.

 This work has raised many interesting issues.
-First, it would be worth relaxing the assumption that each community has some positive fraction of pure nodes.
-Next, the experiments on simulated data have shown threshold phenomena in the very sparse regime that should be further explored (see Appendix~\ref{sec:ExpBonus}).
+First, it would be worth relaxing the assumption that each community has some positive fraction of pure nodes, and have a spectral algorithm that is robust to extensions of the SBMO (including, e.g., degree corrections).
+Next, preliminary experiments on simulated data have shown threshold phenomena in the very sparse regime that should be further explored.
+Moreover we hope to understand how to use new sophisticated spectral tools based on the non-backtracking matrix for overlapping communities identification.
 Finally, the proof of consistency actually assumes that the underlying (NP-hard) optimization problem is solved exactly while this is not feasible in practice and heuristics need to be applied, like the proposed alternate optimization procedure.
-Understanding the impact of these heuristics on the performance of the algorithm is an interesting future work.
+Understanding the impact of these heuristics on the performance of the algorithm is an interesting future research direction.

-\paragraph{Acknowledgment.} The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR) under reference ANR-11-JS02-005-01 (GAP project).
+\paragraph{Acknowledgment} The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR) under reference ANR-11-JS02-005-01 (GAP project).